robin-rpr/calos/doc/clearly-image.rst

 An important limitation of the automatic garbage is that large packfiles (again, this is in flux, but it’s several GiB) will not be re-packed, limiting the scope of similar file detection.
-To address this, a heavier garbage collection can be run manually with :code:`ch-image build-cache --gc`.
+To address this, a heavier garbage collection can be run manually with :code:`clearly image build-cache --gc`.
 This will re-pack (and re-write) the entire build cache, de-duplicating all similar files.
 In both cases, garbage uses all available cores.

 :code:`git build-cache` prints the specific garbage collection parameters in use, and :code:`-v` can be added for more detail.

-.. _ch-image_bu-large:
+.. _clearly image_bu-large:

 Large file threshold
 --------------------